The main difference is that churchyards are attached to Christian churches. Cemeteries and graveyards might not be attached to a church.

 In a safe and familiar place.

-You might not feel you need or want a graveyard burial if you’re not a member of the church.
+You might not feel you need or want a churchyard burial if you’re not a member of the church.
 But you have a right to be buried on church grounds if you are a ‘member of the parish’ when you die.

 This means you have a permanent address in the area, or you’re on the electoral roll in that area.

-If you’re asking for a graveyard burial, the church would usually perform an official Church of England burial.
+If you’re asking for a churchyard burial, the church would usually perform an official Church of England burial.
 This means the vicar or priest would carry out a traditional Christian funeral service.
 But you can ask the church not to perform this if you are not religious, or follow a different religion.

-Many graveyards are running out of space
+Many churchyards are running out of space

 Many churches have a mix of religious and non-religious space